 Are you suffering from ongoing or frequent neck pain, but can’t figure out what the cause is — but then you’re wondering if it can be your wisdom teeth?

-“Wisdom teeth alone do not cause neck pain,” says Marco L. Tironi, DDS, with Rochester Advanced Dentistry in Rochester, MI.
+“Wisdom teeth alone do not cause neck pain,” says Marco L. Tironi, DDS, who practices dentistry in Rochester, MI.

 “With that being said, wisdom teeth can often cause jaw and muscle pain due to their location and proximity to your gums, neighboring teeth and nerves,” explains Dr. Tironi.